-The Marion County Detention and Dispatch divisions are located at the Marion County Sheriff's Department, at 221 Randolph Road, in Yellville, Arkansas.
-Both the Jail and Dispatch divisions are in operation 24 hours a day, 7 days a week, and 365 days per year.
+The Marion County Detention Center is located at the Marion County Sheriff's Department, at 221 Randolph Road, in Yellville, Arkansas.
+The Detention Facility is in operation 24 hours a day, 7 days a week, and 365 days per year.

 All persons who are arrested and taken into custody are transported to the Detention Center for booking and incarceration.
 The jail houses both pre-trial detainees and post-conviction inmates who are serving sentences or awaiting transport to the Arkansas Department of Corrections.
 Inmates are segregated from one another based on gender, previous convictions, and other safety considerations.
-The inmates are not allowed to use any type of tobacco products.
 The Detention Center addresses medical issues and all meals have been created and approved by a qualified dietitian.
 All detention officers are responsible for the safety and security of the inmates and jail; and are required to complete an Arkansas Jail Standards training program.

 Visitation Schedule for Cells A and B: